mdfaizan973/ZC_ORG/README.md

 **📦 Order Review**: Review your complete order before placing it.

+**🔐 Authentication**: Secure login and registration for new users.

+**📥 User Dashboard**: A personalized space with quick access to orders, wishlist, and profile settings.

+**👤 User Profile**: View and manage personal details, address, and account settings.

+**❤️ Wishlist**: Save your favorite products for future reference.

+**🧾 Order History**: Access your previous orders and their statuses.

+**🛍️ Become a Seller**: Users can register as sellers and list their own organic products on the platform.

 **🧑‍💼 Admin Panel**:

   • ➕ Add new products manually or via Excel uploads (📁 xlsx support).